-“The History and Pioneers of Blackwood” is the next book hopefully to be published soon with the help and voting from people through the ‘Pick my Project’ funding.
+“The History and Pioneers of Blackwood” is the next book hopefully to be published soon with the help of a Grant from somewhere.

-The author, Margot Hitchcock was notified today,11th August 2018, that her application has been successful, with this announcement –
+The author, Margot Hitchcock was notified today,11th August 2018, that her application has been successful for a grant, with this announcement –

 Your “Pick My Project” was successful – “Your project idea, “Book Publication – The History and Pioneers of Blackwood”, has been approved to progress to the voting stage of the Pick My Project initiative.
 This means that people in your local community can vote for your project idea.
 (This includes people living in an area of 50 klms from Blackwood).
 Voting is anticipated to open at 9am on Monday 13 August 2018 and is anticipated to close at 5pm on Monday 17 September 2018 – so it’s time to rally your community for their vote.”